 The customer is saying he did not authorize the payment or is saying the transaction is fraudulent

 That you had proper authorization from the card holder.
 Try to connect your customer to the actual cardholder.

 - Total documents cannot exceed 1 MB

 How do I work with Wave to contest a chargeback?

-When it comes to responding to chargebacks, it is definitely a team effort.
+When it comes to chargebacks, crafting a response is definitely a team effort.
 Here are a few things to keep in mind: